kynanvwright/rule-post/README.md

   - try to read author IDs
   - try to edit published posts
   - try to read unpublished posts
-- Add custom claims to users, to set their roles based on the user_data collection
+- Add custom claims to users, to set their roles and teams based on the user_data collection
-  - this allows conditional formatting of pages based on roles, without exposing user data
+  - this allows conditional formatting of pages based on roles/teams, without exposing user data
   - create a cloud function to update the custom claims whenever the user_data collection is changed in certain ways
 - Write data models in json, then run code to convert into dart and typescript (one source of truth)
 - Automated enquiry numbering